carlosgl93/symbiote-connect-me/README.md

     "deploy": "host/cloud provider of choice deploy command -- this would only deploy the back", "deploy:full": "npm run build:ui && npm run lint && npm run deploy", }`
+3. mobile first because of the nature of the app being a transport app i assume the user would use it more on a phone.